colinta/teacup/README.md

 Teacup was born out of the #rubymotion irc chatroom in the early days of RubyMotion.
 Its design, direction, and priorities are all up for discussion!

 I'm [Colin T.A.
 Gray][colinta], the maintainer of the Teacup project.
-I this tool helps you build great apps!
+I hope this tool helps you build great apps!

 [advanced]: https://github.com/rubymotion/teacup/#advanced-teacup-tricks